pbenavides908/chromawear/README.md

-# categoria.html – Category View Template
+# ChromaWear – Web Application Overview

-`categoria.html` is the template responsible for displaying each product category within the web application.
-It shows all products belonging to a specific category and allows users to filter and sort them by price.

-## 📌 Main Purpose

-This template is used to:
-- Display products from a selected category
-- Filter products by price range
-- Sort products by price (ascending or descending)

-It provides a consistent layout for all categories across the platform.

-## 🧩 Key Features
+ChromaWear is a basic e-commerce style web application built with Flask and MySQL.
+The project focuses on product management, user authentication, and a complete browsing experience without implementing online payments.

-### 🛍️ Product Browsing
+## 🛍️ Product & Category System

-- Dynamic product listing per category
+The application allows users to browse products by category.
+Each category displays its products dynamically and supports:
-- Price-based filtering
+- Price filtering
-- Price sorting (low to high / high to low)
+- Price sorting (ascending and descending)
-- Empty-state handling when no products are found

-### ❤️ Favorites & 🛒 Cart
-- Users can add products to favorites
-- Users can add products to the shopping cart
-- Visual indicators for favorite and cart items
-- Favorites and cart counters displayed in the navbar
+The category view is part of a reusable template system used across the site.

-### 🔍 Global Navigation
+## 🔍 Navigation & User Experience

-All HTML pages share a common **navbar**, which includes:
+All pages share a global **navbar**, which provides:
-- Product search system
+- Product search functionality
-- Category navigation
-- Access to favorites
+- Access to all categories
+- Favorites overview
+- Shopping cart overview
+- Login, registration, and user account access

+## ❤️ Favorites & 🛒 Cart

+Users can:
+- Add and remove products from favorites
-- Access to shopping cart
+- Add products to a shopping cart
-- Login / Register or User Account options
+- View favorites and cart contents at any time

+These features work without a payment gateway and are designed for browsing and order management purposes.

-## 👤 User System
+## 👤 User Accounts & Security

-The application includes:
+The application includes a complete user system:
-- User registration and login system
+- User registration and login
+- Password encryption
-- Secure authentication using MySQL
+- MySQL database persistence
-- Encrypted passwords
 - SQL injection protection
-- Persistent user data stored in the database

-Each user has access to a **profile section**, with different HTML views where they can:
+Each user has a personal profile section with different views where they can:
 - Edit personal information
-- View current orders
-- Check order history
+- View orders and order history

-## 🛠️ Admin Panel
+## 🛠️ Admin Management

-The admin panel allows administrators to:
+An advanced admin panel allows administrators to:
 - Edit and delete users
-- Add, edit, and delete products
+- Add, edit, and manage products
-- Add, edit, and delete categories
+- Create and manage categories
 - View and manage orders

 ## 💳 Payments

-This is a **basic web application**, therefore:
-- No payment gateway is implemented
+This project does **not** include an online payment system.
-- Orders are stored and managed internally without online payments
+Orders are stored for tracking and demonstration purposes only.

 ## ⚙️ Technologies Used

-- HTML5
+- Flask (Python)
-- CSS3 (custom professional design)
+- HTML5 & CSS3 (custom professional design)
-- Flask (Jinja2 templates)
-- MySQL database
+- MySQL
+- Bootstrap
 - Font Awesome
-- Bootstrap (layout support)

-## ♻️ Reusability

-`categoria.html` is reusable for all categories by dynamically loading category data from the database through Flask routes.

-## 📁 Project Context
+## 🎯 Project Purpose

-This template is part of a Flask-based e-commerce style web application designed for learning and demonstration purposes, focusing on structure, security, and user interaction rather than payment processing.
+ChromaWear is intended as a learning and demonstration project, showcasing full CRUD functionality, secure authentication, and structured web application design.

 ---

 © 2025 – ChromaWear - pbenavides908